matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 (often called a "pill").
 Clients should set the `room` value to `true` when making a room-wide announcement.
 Clients may also set these values at other times when it is obvious the user intends to explicitly mention a user.

-If a user generates a message with more than 10 mentions, the client may wish to show a warning message to the user; it may silently limit the number sent in the message to 10 or force the user to remove some mentions.

 The `m.mentions` field is part of the cleartext event body and should **not** be encrypted into the ciphertext for encrypted events.
 This exposes slightly more